Question: I can't find my girlfriend's clitoris, can you help me find it?

 A woman's clitoris is located near the top of her genital cleft.
 In the above photograph you cannot see her clitoral glans, as is frequently the case.
 You only see the hood of her clitoris, under which is her clitoral glans and shaft.
 The hood normally conceals and protects the sensitive clitoral glans.
 Her inner labia project slightly beyond her outer labia, much less than in some cases, but more than others.

 The four photographs shown above reveal the vulva when the outer labia, labia majora, have been spread open.
 The inner labia and clitoral hood are clearly visible.
 You will note the clitoris in all four cases is located just above where the inner labia meet, even if you cannot see the clitoral glans itself.

 In the top two photographs you can see the clitoral glans.
 In the first photograph the woman is exposing her clitoral glans by using her finger to pull back the hood.
 In the second photograph the hood fits more loosely, it stays retracted after it has been pulled back.

 In some cases you cannot retract the hood to see the clitoral glans, and this is perhaps the case in the bottom two photographs.

 In some cases the hood extends an inch (2.5 cm) or more beyond the clitoral glans, or the opening in the hood is too small to permit access to the clitoral glans.
 This is not normally a problem, nor does it necessarily interfere with a woman's sexual pleasure.
-Please see the article about clitoral adhesions to learn more about these situations.
+Please see the article about clitoral adhesions to learn more about this.

 Additional annotated photos are available in the article about locating the vagina.